psq/flexr/README.md

 # Gotchas
 To run the tests requires a patched version of the clarity-native-bin module to support setting STX balances from [balances.json](./balances.json)
 See https://github.com/blockstack/clarity-js-sdk/issues/77 for more details.
-The real fix will need a bit more work than what was used
+The real fix will need a bit more work than what was used.
+Happy to provide this patch to anyone, it is only a couple line changes.

+The flexr token can not use the native `ft-token` provided by Clarity, as the `ft-token` does not support dynamically changing the balance.
+This means, however that you'd lose the safety provided by the post conditions on token transfer.
+In fact, it would require new types of post conditions (check variable value, check map values, ...), which could be also helpful in other cases.

+The flexr token relies on `block-height` for defining the rebase window (144 blocks to be exact, which represents about 24 hours with a 10 minutes block average).
+However, as the Clarity JS SDK does not allow for advancing to any block, that value has been reduced (to 3, artificially).
+Having a function to advance to a given block would be highly beneficial to test these kind of use cases that are supposed to be long running.